Charge to the Class of 2017

 May he direct your steps

-To walk in the way of Jesus.
+To walk in His way.

 And may Notre Dame, Our Lady,